lmarthur/ASTEP/ReadMe.md

         b.
 Trim the overscan regions, if present
         c.
 If necessary, scale the dark images to match the exposure times (requires subtracting the bias)
     4. Combine the calibrated dark images
-    5. Create a pixel mask
+    5. Create a pixel mask?
+        a.
+Note that the flat images appear to all be of the same exposure time
     6. Calibrate the flat images
         a.
 If you are subtracting overscan, do this for the flat images
         b.
 Trim the overscan regions, if present